zankia/damas-core/doc/Extensions.md

     }
 }
 ```
 And configure the options depending on the behavior you want.
 Restart the server and sign in using the newly created user.
-Read [[documentation|Authentication]] to have more details about the authentication options and implementation.
+Read [Authentication](Authentication.md) to have more details about the authentication options and implementation.

 ### jwt_delegate
 Centralizing authentication on a different server than the tracker.